javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 So, we just write "<property name> = <value>" in the declaration, and that's it.

-The important difference of class fields is that they are set on individual objects, not `User.prototype`:
+The important difference of properties defined this way is that they are set on the individual objects, not shared in User.prototype:

 ```js run
 class User {